lorforlinux/docs.beagleboard.io/boards/beaglev/fire/02-quick-start.rst

 .. figure:: images/emmc-imager-prefilled.png
     :align: center
-    :alt: BeagleV-Fire: This is how the Imager should look when ready
+    :alt: BeagleV-Fire: This is how the BeagleBoard Imager should look when ready

-With a little luck, all goes well and Imager reports no errors.
+With a little luck, all goes well and BeagleBoard Imager reports no errors.

-In that case, you can close out Imager and disconnect the USB cable.
+In that case, you can close out BeagleBoard Imager and disconnect the USB cable.

-On the next power-up, your Beagle will boot up the new image and you're ready to Rock!
+On the next power-up, your Beagle will boot up the new image and you're ready to rock!

 Access UART debug console